emoacht/StripeMaker/README.md

 | L 35.69,79.76 L 0,36.55               | Draw line to (35.69,79.76), to (0,36.55)                   |
 | z                                     | Close drawing                                              |

-You can utilize this data in other ways.
 Additionally, in Microsoft Store version, you can save the tile image to a file in PNG format.

 ## Histroy